project-chip/zap/README.md

 ZAP allows you to perform the following:

-- perform tailored generation of all global artifacts (constants, types, IDs, etc) based on the ZCL specification
+- perform SDK-specific customized generation of all global artifacts (constants, types, IDs, etc) based on the ZCL specification
 - provide UI for the end-user to select specific application configuration (clusters, attributes, commands, etc.)
-- provide tailored generation engine to convert user selected configuration, into sets of generated artifacts that can plug into any ZCL-based middleware or networking stack solutions.
+- perform SDK-specific customized generation of all user selected configuration artifacts (application configuration, endpoint configuration, etc) based on ZCL specification and customer-provided application configuration.

 ZAP is a generic templating engine.
 Examples are provided for how to generate artifacts for the C language environment, but one could easily add new templates for other language environments, such as C++, java, node.js, python or any other.